apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 will have the topic's messages load balanced across them.

-To create or reattach to a a durable subscription with STOMP, you uniquely name the durable subscription using the `id` header on the `SUBSCRIBE` frame and also adding a `persistent:true` header.
+To create or reattach to a a durable subscription with STOMP, you uniquely name the durable subscription using the `id` header on the ` SCRIBE` frame and also adding a `persistent:true` header.
 Example:

     SUBSCRIBE